 - client_id (str) The client ID for your application on Zoho. - client_secret (str) The client secret for your application on Zoho - scope (list, optional) list of scopes (str) for the OAuth token - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
 The actual URL will be determined by flask.url_for() - login_url(str, optional) the URL path for the login view.
 Defaults to /zoho - authorized_url(str, optional) the URL path for the authorized view.
 Defaults to /zoho/authorized. - session_class (class, optional) The class to use for creating a Requests session.
-Defaults to OAuth2Session.

-- storage A token storage class, or an instance of a token storage class, to use for this blueprint.
+Defaults to OAuth2Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
 Defaults to SessionStorage. - offline (bool) Whether to request offline access for the OAuth token.
 Defaults to False - reprompt_consent (bool) If True, force Zoho to re-prompt the user for their consent, even if the user has already given their consent.
-Defaults to False

-'''

-flask_dance.contrib.zoho.zoho

-'''
+Defaults to False. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.

+flask dance.contrib.zoho.zoho